 The Accelerated Learning Program (ALP) engages talented students from across Wisconsin, the nation and the world at the top-ranked University of Wisconsin–Madison.
 ALP is an intense, three-week residential summer camp designed to push students to the next academic level in a welcoming learning environment.
 Students enroll in a single course for an in-depth experience and may work with their school to receive high school credit.
-ALP is open to all interested students; scholarships are available.
+Scholarships are available.

-There are many options for talented high school students in the busy summer months, but only ALP offers the opportunity to learn and live on the beautiful UW–Madison campus.
+There are many options for talented high school students in the busy summer months, but ALP offers the opportunity to learn and live on the beautiful UW–Madison campus.
 While the campus is big, ALP centers around an engaged and intimate learning environment.
-Students enroll in one class during the three-week period for an in-depth experience that’s not possible in crowded high school schedules.
+Students enroll in one class during the three-week period for a comprehensive experience that’s not possible in crowded high school schedules.

 Taught by content experts and experienced teachers, ALP offers college-level classes developed with high school students in mind.
 Classes are small — no more than 16 students — to allow meaningful mentoring and personal relationships between students and their instructor.
 Instructors work individually with each student to identify learning goals and ensure that coursework is challenging but not overwhelming.